suchi2603/DataMining-/README.md

 * games_details_info has the specific details about the data.

+In the dataset, all categories have unique ranks for each game, except the leading board game ranking.

+In the dataset, all categories have unique ranks for each game, except the leading board game ranking.

+The majority of the 15 categories only have one board game, except abstract, children, customizable, family, party, strategy, thematic, and war.

+All numerical variables excluding categories have no null values.

--> The goal of the project is to predict the rating of the review, and the main thing that should be highlighted is the kind of improvement done over the given available codes and tutorials online.
+-> *The goal of the project is to predict the rating of the review, and the main thing that should be highlighted is the kind of improvement done over the given available codes and tutorials online.*

 As per my progress,